slevithan/oniguruma-to-es/README.md

 ### Footnotes

+1. Emulation capabilities are the same for targets ES2024 and ESNext, although resulting regex patterns and flags might differ.
-1. Target ES2018 doesn't allow Unicode properties added after ES2018.
+2. Target ES2018 doesn't allow Unicode property names added after ES2018.
+3. With target ES2018, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII versions rather than the Unicode versions available for target ES2024 and later.
+They are an error if option `allowBestEffort` is disabled.
+4. Target ES2018 doesn't allow nested negated character classes.

 ## ㊗️ Unicode / mixed case-sensitivity